bekapod/bekapod.dev/content/articles/supabase-magic-login-testing-with-playwright/index.md

 ## Summary

-We've made some significant progress in our testing process.
+We've covered a lot of ground with our testing setup:

-1. We've set up a local Supabase instance, both on our local machines and in CI environments.
+1. Got a local Supabase instance running both locally and in CI
-2. We've also learned how to send and interact with emails locally using Supabase.
+2. Figured out how to send and grab emails locally through Supabase
-3. We've written a global setup function for Playwright that runs before our tests and ensures that all tests run with the user's session already initialized.
+3. Built a Playwright global setup function that handles user authentication before any tests run
-4. We've even run a short Playwright test to verify that everything is working together.
+4. Ran a quick test to make sure everything plays nicely together

-From here, you can continue testing the rest of your app.
-The global setup function may interfere if you need to test the unauthenticated portion of your app.
-You can create a separate suite of tests without it.
+Now you can go ahead and test the rest of your app.
+Just heads up - if you need to test parts of your app that don't require authentication, this global setup might get in the way.
+You can always create a separate test suite that skips the setup function for those scenarios.